vigetlabs/microcosm/docs/api/microcosm.md

 ### `addDomain(key, config, options)`

 Generates a domain based on the provided `config` and assigns it to manage the provided `key`.
-Whenever this domain responds to an action, it will be provided the current state for that particular key.
+Whenever this domain responds to a task, it will be provided the current state for that particular key.

 `options` passed as the third argument are sent into a domain's